PrestaShop/prestashop.github.io/news/_posts/2019-12-23-open-question-not-commiting-assets-anymore.md

 Because GitHub is a tool to centralize our “sources” files and allow anybody to compile and install our dependencies, and finally run PrestaShop, we would remove generated files and add simple command lines to help our contributors.

-Currently, we already have everything to compiled our dependencies, it is even mandatory with Composer (for PHP).
+Currently, we already have everything to compile our dependencies, it is even mandatory with Composer (for PHP).
 So the idea is to do the same thing for NodeJS now.

 To make it easy for contributors, we would add a “make install” command, making everything works fine.